remance/Masendor/Readme.md

 Ver 0.4 Window of Insight: More complex UI function (Event log, popup box), Dramatic Text based on important event at the center top of screen, also weather effect, changable game speed

-4.1 Popup box for ui such as skill, status, leader
+4.1 Popup box for ui such as skill, status

 4.2 Dramatic text